 The investment value of your prepaid contract is invested in a regulated bond with Lifeplan Australia Friendly Society.
 As a member of the Fund the investment value is held in your name and we can only access the funds on your passing as part of the pre-paid contract.

 What is a direct cremation?

 Simply put, a bare cremation is a simple cremation without a formal ceremony, funeral director or viewing.
 It is an affordable option which allows families to personalise the memorial service.
 You can collaborate with those closest to you to create your own narrative and celebrate a life in a unique way which better reflects someone’s personality than a traditional ceremony.

 Bare Cremation offers a simple, affordable option for saying goodbye to a loved one without compromising on the level of care.
-The price of a Bare Cremation starts at $1,699 (this is the price for metropolitan Brisbane and the Gold Coast region where there are lower government fees and operating costs).
+The price of a Bare Cremation depends on the area you live, and different states and regional areas have different transport and operational costs.
 Personalised quotes are recommended due to differences in each state and territory.
 You can get a quote and cost breakdown for your location by entering your postcode on our website here.

 There are no limits.
 You can choose to hold a service wherever you like and with how many people you like.
 Why not take advantage of Australia’s natural beauty, your own backyard or somewhere your loved one adored?
 There is no government or private fee to scatter ashes or you can choose to keep your loved one close by in an urn.

 Is the Bare Cremation process simple?

 Absolutely.
 Get a quote in seconds and arrangements can be made in as little as 5 minutes with no visits to a funeral home or phone calls required.
 We collect the deceased from their place of passing and our support team is on deck 24/7 to help you with any questions you might have.
 Afterwards, we return the ashes by registered mail or hand-delivery and register the death as well as obtain copies of the death certificate on your behalf.